tuxtof/SE-Training-Automation-Calm/lab2/calm_workshop_lab2.rst

 This is a **Calm Macro**.
 What this does it get the IP address from the  **MySQL** server and replaces that in this script.
 With that it doesn’t matter what IP the DB comes up with, the PHP server will always know where it’s DB is.
-There are many more native macros ­ a full list will be available in documentation at launch!
+There are many more native macros ­a full list is available in the documentation!

 Fill­in the uninstall script with the same basic exit as before: